-However, Illinois has taken a dramatic step to change that and eliminate “winners” and “losers” entirely.
-The law, which went into effect on July 1st, changes how the varying factors that are used in determining child support are weighed.
-Under the new law, a non-custodial parent who spends more time with their kids will have to pay less in child support than a parent in a similar situation but spends less time than their children.
+Illinois’ updated child custody law, which went into effect on July 1st, 2017, changes how the varying factors used in determining child support are weighed.
+Under the new law, a non-custodial parent who spends more time with their kids can pay less in child support than a non-custodial parent who spends less time with their children.
 The intent is to motivate both parents to stay involved in the lives of their children and give those parents who do not have full-time custody a financial break if they continue to be actively involved in their child’s lives.

-“There's a huge difference in child support depending on how much time you get,” he stated, adding “"It will incentivize the parent to withhold the parenting time with the child from the other parent."
+“There's a huge difference in child support depending on how much time you get,” he stated, adding “It will incentivize the parent to withhold the parenting time with the child from the other parent."

-The new law makes the formula immensely more complex, but leads to highly-specific results.
+The new law makes the formula immensely more complex but leads to highly-specific results.
 Cole Lauterbach of the Illinois Radio Network points out in the Alton Daily News that spending one more day with a parent that makes $200,000 per year could result in $10,000 per year less in child support payments.
 For this reason, denying visitation may become far more common in the coming years.

 Will My Divorce be Impacted?

 The new law is not retroactive, so if you currently have a finalized divorce, then your case will remain unaffected.
 Those who are considering divorce now will be subject to the new law, and in addition, any child support modifications implemented as of now will also fall under the new law, even if their terms were initially settled under the old law.